Markusovich/Covid19_InfoGraphic/README.md

 Covid-19 continues to be an issue in the United States.

-To better alert anxious citizens of the virus, Tyler and I have decided to create an infographic.
+To better alert anxious citizens of the virus, my group members and I have decided to create an infographic.